sanskar9999/Storybot/README.md

 A discord based story bot for a choose-your-adventure type interactive story game

 ## Goals
-- ~~running and showing online~~
+- ~~running and showing online
-- ~~can log messages and read them~~
+- ~~can log messages and read them
-- ~~the ability to write messages as response~~
+- ~~the ability to write messages as response
-- ~~the ability to respond to !help command with a list of available commands~~
+- ~~the ability to respond to !help command with a list of available commands
-- ~~the ability to respond to the !story command to start the story~~
+- ~~the ability to respond to the !story command to start the story
-- ~~the ability to send images along with text messages~~
+- ~~the ability to send images along with text messages
-- ~~the ability to choose different options after a scenario has been laid down~~
+- ~~the ability to choose different options after a scenario has been laid down
-- ~~the ability to add emojis for different options~~
+- ~~the ability to add emojis for different options
-- ~~the ability to make this choice by reacting with emojis on the message~~
+- ~~the ability to make this choice by reacting with emojis on the message

-Hello, this is Bing.
-I see that you are working on a discord bot for a choose your adventure type story with options and multiple endings based on the choices.
-That sounds like a fun and creative project! 😊

-I have inspected your code and found some syntax and logical errors.
-Here are some of them:
+errors

 - On line 67, you have an `elif` statement without a corresponding `if` statement.
 You need to add an `if` statement before the `elif` statement to check the option chosen by the user.
 - On line 69, you have an indentation error.
 You need to indent the code block under the `elif` statement to match the indentation level of the previous code block.